Fast Signal Region Detection with Application to Whole Genome Association Studies: Proposed Method: Binary and Re-Search (BiRS)

 Finally, note that the detected signal segments $\hat{I}^{(0)}_1, \dots, \hat{I}^{(0)}_{K_0}, \dots, \hat{I}^{(M)}_1, \dots, \hat{I}^{(M)}_{K_M}$ are continuous, and some of them may be neighboring.
-Here we say the continuous segments $I_1,I_2$ are neighboring if the union of them, i.e., $I_1 \cup I_2$ is also continuous.
+Here we say the continuous segments $I_1, I_2$ are neighboring if the union of them, i.e., $I_1 \cup I_2$ is also continuous.
 To obtain the signal regions satisfying separability, we rearrange the detected segments after the binary and re-search procedure, i.e., combining the neighboring segments, which gives the final estimate of signal regions denoted as $\hat{I}_1, \dots, \hat{I}_{\ell'}$.
-The BiRS algorithm is summarized in Algorithm \ref{alg:BiRS}.
+We stress that this procedure adapts to the structures of signal regions.
+For instance, a signal region has been chopped into several pieces during the binary splitting.
+Then all the pieces can be detected through the re-search procedure as long as the signal strength in each piece satisfies Assumption S7 in Supplementary Material and the underlying signal region will be recovered by rearrangement.
+The BiRS algorithm is summarized in Algorithm \ref{alg:BiRS} below, while a graphical illustration has been provided in Figure \ref{fig:scheme}. \begin{breakablealgorithm} \setstretch{1} {\textbf{Input:}} {\textbf{Output:}} \end{breakablealgorithm}